Do You Know The Three Major Types of 3D Models?

 Guiding lines are not the only option for achieving a good surface model.
 Some CAD software takes advantage of tangent planes or control points to determine the shape of the surface.
 A significant problem with this method is that visual representation of surfaces may contain geometry that cannot exist in the real-world, also known as non-manifold geometry (for example, a wall without thickness).
 Since they don’t exist, you cannot make them into physical objects.
 If the model is an object for fabricating, it is crucial to confirm if it is feasible to manufacture.

-Object Exterior
+Object exterior

 Surface modeling, as the name suggests, focuses heavily on the visual representation of an object’s exterior.
 The object can be anything from organic shapes like fruits or animals, electronic devices like radio or phone, to complex structures like bridges and skyscrapers.
 Regardless of the object, surface models require clearly defined curves, contours, and textures of the outer shell.
 That said, an object can still be geometrically incorrect – without definite volume or thickness – in a surface model as long as you don’t plan to manufacture the model.
 The 3D image can still look good on screen because the laws of physics don’t apply to digital objects.